PeerHerholz/BIDSonym/README.rst

 Description
 ===========
 A BIDS app for de-identification of neuroimaging data.
-Takes BIDS-format T1 and T2-weighted images and applies one of several popular de-identification algorithms.
+Gathers all T1w images from a BIDS dataset and applies one of several popular de-identification algorithms.
 BIDSonym currently supports:

 `Pydeface <https://github.com/poldracklab/pydeface>`_